Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: Introduction

 This fact implies the necessity for the dynamical origin for both of the scale and Higgs portal coupling generations including the negative sign to answer the origin of mass as a scenario completion.
 Furthermore, it should give a definite phenomenological consequence distinguishable in a sense of a unified category for the Higgs-portal scalegenesis.

-In this Letter, we demonstrate a universal interpretation of models leading to the Higgs-portal scalegenesis as a low-energy effective theory, which arises along a conformal/flat direction, with the EWSB structure similar to the SM encoded.
-A discriminator for the universality class, which is to be closely related to the very origin of the negative Higgs mass term/origin of mass, is also presented.
+In this write-up, we demonstrate a universal interpretation of models leading to the Higgs-portal scalegenesis as a low-energy effective theory, which arises along a conformal/flat direction, with the EWSB structure similar to the SM encoded.
+This builds the universality class in the (nearly) conformal/flat direction including the SM, without loss of generality as will be seen below.
+We then present a discriminator for the universality class, which is to be closely related to the very origin of the negative Higgs mass term/origin of mass: {\it A dynamical origin of Higgs portal}.